 Randy is a Master of Tennis for Performance as certified by Professional Tennis Registry (PTR); certified for Performance and Adult Development.
 He is also Head Coach at Gonzaga College High School and was named 2019 Tennis Coach of the Year by The Pigskin Club of Washington, Inc.

 As a player, Randy was a top junior in the Philippines and played his first year of college at Southern Illinois University at Carbondale.
 After freshman year, Randy continued his education back in the Philippines where he also played college tennis and some professional events.

 Coaching for Randy began in the Philippines in 1998, working with nationally ranked junior players and teams.
-He immigrated to the US in 2006 and has then gained even more experience coaching and working with players of all levels.
+He immigrated to the US in 2006 and has then gained even more experience coaching and working with players of all ages and all levels.